Continuous eigenvalues of minimal subshifts via S-adic representations and coboundaries: On the combinatorics of letter-coboundaries

 In many cases of interest, the hypothesis of \Cref{prop:generatingabelian} is guaranteed by a stronger condition, that we now introduce.
 The word monoid $\cA^*$ has a canonical embedding into the free group $\F_{\cA}$ with free generators $\cA$, so we consider $\cA^*$ to be a subset of $\F_\cA$ Then, if $X \subseteq \cA^\Z$ is a subshift and $u \in \cL(X)$, the set $\cR_X(u)$ of return words to $u$ in $X$ generates a subgroup of $\F_\cA$.
 For certain classes of subshifts of interest, such as dendric subshifts and certain subshifts of geometric origin (such as the natural coding of an interval exchange transformation and hypercubic billiard words), the set of return words $\cR_X(u)$ generates the whole free group $\F_\cA$, for every $u \in \cL(X)$.
 By mapping onto $\Z^\cA$ through the abelianization map, one gets that $\Vec{\cR}_X(u)$ generates $\Z^\cA$, and thus that the hypothesis of \Cref{prop:generatingabelian} holds.
 This argument proves something slightly stronger:

 \begin{corollary} Let $X \subseteq \cA^\Z$ be a minimal subshift.
-If there exists $u \in \cL(X)$ such that the set of return words to $w$ in $X$ generates a finite index subgroup of $\F_\cA$, then $X$ admits no nontrivial letter-coboundary. \end{corollary}
+If there exists $u \in \cL(X)$ such that the set of return words to $u$ in $X$ generates a finite index subgroup of $\F_\cA$, then the letter-coboundaries of $X$ trivial. \end{corollary}